Streamer, left-wing commentator Hasan Piker says he was detained, questioned inappropriately at O'Hare

 "Immigration has an absolute right to ask you who you are, and to see your identification — but they don't have a right to ask you questions and demand answers of things other than your identity and your citizenship," Miller said.

 Miller said travelers always have a Fifth Amendment right to stay silent, but acknowledged that doing so has practical problems.
-Anyone who stays silent may be held longer.
+Anyone who stays silent may be held longer, particularly at a time when border enforcement is an administration priority.

+"The government is trying to be tougher.
+It is trying to be more invasive, and it's getting close to that line whether or not something is constitutional or not constitutional," said Miller, "and it always ends up in the courts."

 Miller said he tells clients to go with the flow until they feel uncomfortable, at which point they can ask for a supervisor.